Important note about the language in this article:

 After you select a family, it’s time to get to know them.
 We encourage birth moms to interact with the family so everyone understands what is expected of them.
 More importantly, you have the opportunity to ask questions and make sure you are comfortable with your selection.
 Typically, birth moms who develop a relationship with the adoptive family pre-placement feel more confident and secure in their choice.
 Of course, you do not have to meet or speak with them if you prefer not to, but we do recommend it for your own emotional and mental well-being.

 There are numerous decisions to make regarding the hospital stay, and you are in full control of these decisions.
 You will determine things like:

-Legal documents and your consent to adoption are signed in the hospital.
-An adoption attorney and your specialist will ensure you fully understand the documents and agree to the terms of the adoption.
+An adoption attorney and your advocate will ensure you fully understand the documents and agree to the terms of the adoption.